aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target transforms into another entity of its type and subtype.
 It loses its template and instead gains the template of any valid entity that has both (see ["example templates"](09-races.md#example-templates)):

-- The same template level as its own own or a template whose level is lower than its own.
+- The same template level as its own or a template whose level is lower than its own.
 - The same entity type and subtype as its own.

 **Special**:

 - Shapeshifters can ignore the effects of this spell by using the appropriate action to return to one of their own forms.
-- The target, if it does not succeed the initial save, does not get another chance to save.
+- The target, if it does not succeed the initial save, is affected for the full duration of the spell and does not have another chance to roll a save against it.
+- The target cannot be changed into an entity that cannot breathe or that cannot move in its current environment.

 **Upcast**: For every extra MP die above 2 spent, the spell lasts for an extra hour, or can target an extra entity.